iotdesignshop/Feetech-tuna/README.md

 The command line to launch the tuner is as follows:
 ```(bash)
-python tuna.py <URT-1 Serial Port> --baudrate <baudrate (optional - defaults to 1000000 which is used for Feetech STS servos)
+python tuna.py <URT-1 Serial Port> --baudrate <baudrate (optional - defaults to 1000000 which is used for Feetech STS servos) --servofamily <sms_sts, scscl (defaults to sms_sts)>
 ```

-On Linux, with default baudrate, this might look something like this:
+On Linux, with default baudrate and connecting to STS servos, this might look something like this:
 ```(bash)
 python tuna.py /dev/ttyUSB0
 ```